renatols-jf/spboot-chassi/README.md

   be thrown.
 - `context.allow-correlation-id-update`: Boolean, defaults to `true`.
 Governs whether a `correlationId` can be updated after the context has been initialized.
+- `context.auto-propagate-request-entries`: Boolean, defaults to `true`.
+Indicates whether an `ApiCall` will automatically insert a header with the context entries.
 - `metrics.request.duration.histogram-range`: Integer list, defaults to `[200, 500, 1000, 2000, 5000, 10000]`.
   Governs the default `Histogram` buckets for request duration in milliseconds.
 - `metrics.request.duration.export-by-type`: Boolean, defaults to `true`.
 Governs whether `Histogram` metrics